gza/berkshelf-store/README.md

 berkshelf-store
 ===============

-A cookbook store compatible with berkshelf API
+A cookbook store compatible with berkshelf API.

+Currently it is a simple webservice :
+* POST /v1/cookbooks/$Name/$Version
+ * cookbook param contains tgz
+* GET /v1/universe
+ * this is berkshelf API
+* GET /v1/cookbooks/$Name/$Version/$Name-$Version.tgz
+ * this is how berkshelf gets the cookbook

 Status
 ------

 work in progress...

+It is my first ruby project, any advise is welcome :)

 Install
 -------